Everyone has different needs, and different reasons for going down the EV path.

 Tesla led the way with modern EVs, along with their high-tech interface between driver and vehicle.
 The only interface for the operation of a Tesla is through a touch screen in the centre of the dashboard – even for simple operations like opening the glove box – which can be very frustrating.

-At the other end of the spectrum, MG have built their ZS EV range on the body of a regular car, removing the combustion engine and fuel tank, and adding an electric motor and battery, leaving the driver interface to be much more ‘traditional’.
+At the other end of the spectrum, MG have built their ZS EV range to be similar to a regular car, with a much more ‘traditional’ driver interface.
 There is even a handle on the glove box!

 Other EVs have found a place in between the above extremes on the tech-interface scale.